Mark Samuels

 Mark Samuels (born in Toronto, Ontario) is a Canadian choreographer, dancer and movement coach.
-As a professional dancer, he is known for performing with major recording artists such as Mariah Carey, Mary J. Blige, Missy Elliot, Mario, Maestro Fresh Wes, Jully Black and Shawn Desman.
+As a professional dancer, he is known for performing with major recording artists such as Mariah Carey, Mary J. Blige, Missy Elliott, Mario, Maestro Fresh Wes, Jully Black and Shawn Desman.
 As a choreographer, Mark is best known for his contributions in Disneys Descendants, A Series of Unfortunate Events, The Magicians, An American Girl: Isabelle Dances Into the Spotlight, Honey Girls, Latin Pop boy band CNCO and Juno Award winner, Savannah Ré.

 Early life

 Mark was born in Toronto, Ontario, Canada.
 Both his parents are of Indo-Jamaican descent.
 They moved from Kempshill, Jamaica to Toronto in 1973 to start a family.
 He has two siblings, Wayne Samuels and Jeff Samuels.
 Mark grew up in Jane and Finch, an area known as one of the roughest neighbourhoods in Canada.
-At 13 years old, Mark started his dance journey in middle school at a talent show, performing an impersonation of Kid ’N Play.
-In 1995, Mark joined Toronto’s biggest and most recognizable dance troupe, Do Dat.
+At 13 years old, Mark started his dance journey in middle school at a talent show, performing an impersonation of Kid 'N Play.
+In 1995, Mark joined Toronto's biggest and most recognizable dance troupe, Do Dat.
 He was hired to dance for many successful Canadian recording artists such as Maestro Fresh Wes, Jully Black, Glen Lewis, 2 Rude, B4-4, Shawn Desman, Deborah Cox and many more.
-He also performed on Canada’s most notable award shows, The Juno Awards and the Much Music Video Awards (MMVAs).
+He also performed on Canada's most notable award shows, The Juno Awards and the Much Music Video Awards (MMVAs).

 In 1999, he left Canada to pursue a dance career in the US.
 Mark was one of the first commercial hip hop dancers from Canada to ever work in the United States.
 He was fortunate enough to dance for major recording artists such as Mariah Carey, Mary J. Blige, Missy Elliott, Mario, Rihanna, Kelis, Olivia, Nivea and others.
-In 2009, Mark returned back to Canada where he met fellow choreographer Paul Becker, who was instrumental in shifting Mark’s career from dancer to choreographer.
+In 2009, Mark returned back to Canada where he met fellow choreographer Paul Becker, who was instrumental in shifting Mark's career from dancer to choreographer.